2k0v11/Speech-Recognition/SPEECH2TEXT/MEDVOICE/readme.md

 # MEDVOICE - Integrating Speech Translation in the Medical Field

-### This is a prototype model based on the Tkinter framework to present the business idea that was put forward by our team for a Hackathon organised by Visionet, Where we stood 2nd out of 400 teams participating in the event.
+### This is a prototype model based on the Tkinter framework to present the business idea that was put forward by our team for a Hackathon organized by Visionet, Where we stood 2nd out of 400 teams participating in the event.
+## It is a simple but effective prototype model that uses the 'speech_recognition' library to transcribe the words said by a person and keep a note of it.
+This principle is applied in healthcare; suppose you visit a hospital and the doctor prescribes some medicines or a few precautions to be followed.
+It all happens on a piece of paper and this is where the idea comes into the picture, as to allow doctors to use this technology to digitalize this whole interaction process.
+This effectively saves a lot of paper in the healthcare industry.
+The details of the work is as mentioned below:

 ### DEMO:
 #### step-1: Hit the Record Prescription button to allow speech detection and transcription